postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi2.md

 ## Models

-> **The format linting feature is in beta.** During the beta period, it may not be available to all Postman users and is subject to potential change.

-This category of linting rules deals with how to model various data types.
+This category of rule deals with how to model various data types.

 ### A schema property should reference a reusable schema